gzweigle/open-hybrid-piano/design/characterize_hps/analog_analysis/README.md

 The format of data streamed from *stem piano* must match the format expected in *get_hammer_cal_data.py*.

 Before running, edit code to set:
-* Local computer Ethernet address
+* Local computer Ethernet address.
 * Teensy 4.1 port number.

 The checked-in code will error until these are set.